Verified Labels

 Non-Arabic

-Documentation is in or contains a language other than Arabic (English, Turkish, French, Kurdish, etc.).
-This does not apply to subtitles or video descriptions, only the content of the documentation itself.
+Documentation is in or contains a language other than Arabic (such as English, Turkish, French, Kurdish, etc.).
+This does not apply to subtitles or video descriptions.
+In principle, it's about the content of the documentation itself.

 Incident

 An incident (hostilities, possible violation or crime) occurs in the documentation.
 The incident happens in the documentation: "something is happening."
-Usually includes battles, fighting, shelling, arrests, torture, attacking a demonstration, etc.
+Usually, it include battles, fighting, shelling, arrests, torture, attacking a demonstration, etc.

 Non-Incident

-No incident occurred: "nothing is really happening."
-Examples include gatherings of armed members, meetings, announcements, defections, testimonies, formation of groups, movement of units without hostilities, etc.
+No incident (or occurrence, violation, possible crime) occurred: "nothing is really happening."
+Examples include gatherings of armed members, meetings, announcements, defections, testimonies, formation of a group or a division, movement of units without hostilities, etc.

 Frequent non-incident examples:

-• An airplane hovering with a claim about an airstrike but nothing visible
+- An airplane hovering over an area with a claim about an airstrike but nothing can be seen;

-• A hole in the ground with an allegation but no remarkable visual evidence
+- A hole in the ground in an empty area with an allegation but has no remarkable visual evidence of an incident;

-• Audible weapons, explosions with an allegation about hostilities
+- Audible weapons, explosions, etc. with an allegation about hostilities or a possible violation.

 Prisoner Release/Exchange